*T. W. Idol, PhD (Chair)—tropical forestry/agroforestry

 - Accrued at least 2 years of meaningful research experience at school, jobs, or internships

 Admitted students will check in with his or her advisor upon arriving on campus.
 An advisor has been identified for every student based on the student’s stated interest and consent of the advisor.
 If you do not know who your advisor is, check with the NREM office staff or the graduate chair immediately.
 The primary responsibilities of the advisor during your first semester are to verify entrance and background deficiencies, prescribe remedial courses as early as possible in the student’s program, and provide guidance in course selection.
 All of these items should be completed by the end of the student’s first year.
 Submit Form I to the graduate chair upon fulfilling all deficiencies.
 If there are no deficiencies, Form I should be submitted at the beginning of the first semester.
-The student should meet with his or her faculty advisor regularly to track his or her progress.
+The student with his or her faculty advisor regularly to track his or her progress.

-MS in Natural Resource and Environmental Management
+Master of Science (MS) in Natural Resource and Environmental Management

 NREM offers two options for the MS degrees: Plan A is a thesis-driven research degree, and a student will be accepted into this plan if a faculty sponsor has agreed to advise the student; and Plan C is only for students with exceptional prior work experience.